 Every year, we try to make the entire month of November all about thanking and giving to others.

 - We created a new tradition of having a BLESSINGS PARTY.

 - We complete an in-depth gratitude journal for kids.

 - We plan many thankfulness activities.

 - We are intentional about how we focus our minds.

 I’m excited to share this HUGE and totally FREE printable pack of gratitude printables (including a gratitude journal for kids) to help you create a focus on thanking and giving this year.
-It’s three of my favorite thankfulness activities wrapped into one sweet pack.
-This video will give you an overview, then we will go into more detail on how to use each part below.
+It’s some of my favorite thankfulness activities wrapped into one sweet pack.

 Gratitude Journal for Kids (and yes, it’s free)

-In addition to the thankfulness journal, we have included a coloring page of Isaiah 63:7.
+In addition to the gratitude journal, we have included a coloring page of Isaiah 63:7.

 I’ve found that recording all the reasons to be thankful is one of the best ways to conquer the darkness when it threatens to steal our joy.
 But I’ve also found it valuable to go a step beyond.
-Included in the pack are cards you can fill out and give to others.
+Included in the pack are cards you can print on cardstock, fill out, and give to others.
 The cards say, “I’m thankful for you because…”